ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

 <img src="../media/image39.png">

-**Figure** Two 10-year simulations of lower zone storage with constant inflow.
+**Figure:** Two 10-year simulations of lower zone storage with constant inflow.
 Upper Figure: high initial storage, storage approaches steady-state storage
 (dashed) after about 1500 days.
 Lower Figure: low initial storage, storage doesn’t reach steady-state within 10 years.

 At this point it should be clear that being able to know the ‘end’ storages in the Figure above in advance would be very helpful, because it would eliminate any trend in the water content of the lower groundwater zone.